librity/nc_nomadcoin/README.md

 ### Godocs

-You can browse the documetation of all local packages and projects with the [Godocs](https://pkg.go.dev/golang.org/x/tools/godoc#section-readme)
+You can browse the documentation of all local packages and projects with the [Godocs](https://pkg.go.dev/golang.org/x/tools/godoc#section-readme)
 package: